amtega/ansible_role_tomcat/README.md

 # Ansible tomcat role

-This is an [Ansible](http://www.ansible.com) role which setups tomcat application server instances.
+This is an [Ansible](http://www.ansible.com) role which setups tomcat application server.

 ## Requirements